Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Client-Command-Domain-Set-Contacts.md

 - For each contact type, either a contact ID or the full contact information can be provided.
 - If contact information is provided, a new contact will be created and the contact ID will be returned.
 - A domain has four contact types: owner, admin, tech and billing
+- The `transferlock_opt_out` property determines whether the domain's 60 days transfer lock will be opted out when the command updates the contact information.
+By default, it's set to false: a 60 days transfer lock will be set, which prevents transfers until the end of the lock period - specific to the TLD of the domain.
+When true, no lock will be set.

 ## Example:
 ```